rust-lang/book/second-edition/src/appendix-01-keywords.md

 ## Appendix A: Keywords

-The following keywords are reserved by the Rust language and may not be used as names of functions, variables, macros, modules, crates, constants, static values, attributes, struct fields, or parameters.
+The following keywords are reserved by the Rust language and may not be used as identifiers such as names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.

 * `abstract` - reserved for future use
 * `alignof` - reserved for future use